Your Food, Simplified — movewell.

 Lower calorie options if you're going to drink

-Stick to clear spirits like vodka, tequila, or gin with soda water and a splash of lime.
-Light beers or hard seltzers are lower calorie options too.
-Avoid sugary mixers, frozen drinks, and cocktails with juice because the sugar on top of the alcohol makes it way worse for your goals.
+Clear spirits like vodka, tequila, or gin with soda water and a splash of lime.
+Light beers or hard seltzers are good options too.
+Avoid sugary mixers and frozen drinks.

 🍕